-Since the CPA Australia Professional Indemnity (PI) Insurance Scheme was not designed to meet the conditions of ASIC RG126 Compensation and insurance arrangements for AFS licensees, members who are financial advisers need to arrange PI insurance cover outside of the scheme for these activities.
+Since the CPA Australia Professional Indemnity Insurance Policy was not designed to meet the conditions of ASIC RG126 Compensation and insurance arrangements for AFS licensees, members who are financial advisers need to arrange PII cover outside of the Policy for these activities.

 ASIC's regulation took effect for the existing businesses of financial advisers from 1 July 2008.
 New businesses have been required to apply the conditions of RG 126 since 1 January 2008.

-Members offering financial planning advice services as an authorised representative of a licence holder are likely to be covered by the licensee's PI insurance policy.
+Members offering financial planning advice services as an authorised representative of a licence holder are likely to be covered by the licensee's PII policy.

-CPA Australia's PI Insurance Scheme preferred broker, Fenton Green, can assist financial advisers with their specific insurance needs
+CPA Australia's PII Policy preferred broker, Fenton Green, can assist financial advisers with their specific insurance needs